e-Spirit/fsxa-pwa/docs/Configuration.md

 > We recommend you to derive from FSXABaseAppLayout to get access to useful functionality and add TypeScript support.

-#### Loader
+##### Loader

 `components.loader` _optional_

 **Default**: `undefined`

-#### Custom Routes
+##### Custom Routes

 `customRoutes` _optional_

 This setting configures the folder in which your own endpoints are located.
 The automatism loads files with the extensions ts and js.
-You can learn more here.
+You can learn more in the section [CustomRoutes](advanced/CustomRoutes.md).

 > These settings can be configured in the following ways: